 Alone in a private office:

-Keep your face covering on unless you are alone in an enclosed office with the door closed.
+Face coverings are not required when you are alone in an enclosed office with the door closed.

 Hanging out/studying/organizing/working on a project with friends or colleagues: